raj45alok/SahayakAI/README.md

 ### 3. 🧾 Assignment Scheduling & Evaluation

 * Teachers schedule assignments stored in DynamoDB.
+* Teacher receives the modal answer with points were grades will be awarded he can edit modify the modal answer and agent will evaluate on that Basis
 * Students submit via Google Forms/Docs stored in S3.
 * Lambda parses responses, Bedrock evaluates answers.
 * Grades stored in DynamoDB and emailed to parents.